🔎Format comparison

 If you are choosing between Trivia and Would You Rather for the same meeting, the decision usually comes down to one question: do you need lower-friction participation or a sharper burst of competition?

-Meeting Games supports both, but they are useful in different moments.
+Meeting Games supports both formats, but they solve different problems.
 The best choice depends on the energy of the room, how much time you have, and how much explanation the host can afford.

 Choose Would You Rather when you need speed

-Would You Rather is usually the better format when:
+Would You Rather is the better format when:

 It works because the mechanic is obvious.
 Players do not need prior knowledge, and the host does not need to teach rules beyond "pick A or B."